fardinabir/kong-lessions/01-introduction-to-kong/README.md

 # Introduction to Kong
-Kong is a scalable, open-source API Gateway and Microservices Management Layer, designed to manage and secure APIs and microservices.
+[Kong](https://konghq.com/) is a scalable, open-source API Gateway and Microservices Management Layer, designed to manage and secure APIs and microservices.
 It acts as a middleware between API consumers and upstream services, providing functionalities such as load balancing, authentication, rate limiting, and logging.

 ## Key Features of Kong

 - **Scalability**: Kong is built on top of NGINX and can handle a large number of requests per second, making it suitable for high-traffic environments.
 - **Extensibility**: With a rich ecosystem of plugins, Kong can be extended to meet various API management needs, including security, traffic control, and analytics.
 - **Open Source**: As an open-source project, Kong benefits from a large community of developers and contributors, ensuring continuous improvement and support.

+## Kong Use-Cases

+Kong is widely used in various scenarios, including:

+- **Microservices Management**: Simplify the management of microservices by providing a unified gateway for all services.
+- **API Monetization**: Enable API providers to monetize their APIs by implementing rate limiting and authentication.
+- **Security Enhancement**: Protect APIs from unauthorized access and attacks by implementing robust security measures.
+- **Scalability**: Scale applications seamlessly by distributing traffic across multiple instances and regions.

+## Why Use Kong

+Kong offers several advantages that make it a popular choice for API management:

+- **High Performance**: Built on top of NGINX, Kong is capable of handling a large number of requests per second with low latency.
+As per benchmarking stats it delivers outstanding performance, handling up to 130K+ RPS with 3.82ms p95 latency, and still maintains 96.3k RPS even with rate limiting and authentication enabled.
+- **Open Source**: As an open-source project, Kong benefits from a large community of contributors and continuous improvements.
+- **Extensibility**: With a rich ecosystem of plugins, Kong can be easily extended to meet specific needs.
+- **Flexibility**: Supports both database and DB-less modes, allowing users to choose the best configuration for their environment.
+- **Comprehensive API Management**: Kong provides a full suite of features for API management, including load balancing, authentication, rate limiting, and more, making it a one-stop solution for managing APIs.
+- **Security Features**: With built-in security features like SSL termination and various authentication mechanisms, Kong ensures that your APIs are protected from unauthorized access and attacks.

 ## Kong Architecture